chalskim/certmatch/mobile_front/README.md

 ```

-# CertLine Mobile Application
+# SuperSlice Mobile Application

-CertLine Mobile is a React Native application built with Expo that connects businesses with certification experts, educational resources, and job opportunities in the certification industry.
+SuperSlice Mobile is a React Native application built with Expo that connects businesses with certification experts, educational resources, and job opportunities in the certification industry.

 ## Features